adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #info A language/format for expressing legal terms (e.g. terms of service) in a concise and clear manner, based on difference with "usual" terms
+- <span class="hashtag">#info</span> A language/format for expressing legal terms (e.g. terms of service) in a concise and clear manner, based on difference with "usual" terms
   <span id="1520567860" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"